-If your daughter is in isolation as household contact or COVID positive they are not to return to school until they have completed their full seven days of isolation.
-The medical clearance letter received from NSW Health when a case is reported via the Service NSW app or if the PCR test is positive indicates the isolation period dates.
-Students can return the day after the end date for the isolation period and no sooner as long as they are not presenting with symptoms.
+If your daughter is COVID-positive they are not to return to school until they have completed their full seven days isolation.
+The medical clearance letter received from NSW Health when a case is reported via the Service NSW app or if the PCR test is positive, indicates the isolation period dates.
+Students can return the day after the end date for the isolation period and no sooner, as long as they are nor presenting with symptoms.

-Please send through medical clearance letter received from NSW health to email@example.com.
+Please send through the medical clearance letter received from NSW Health to email@example.com

 COVID-19 MANDATORY FACE COVERINGS

 The Public Health (COVID-19 Mandatory Face Coverings) Order 2021 was amended commencing 29 January 2021.

 A fitted face covering is a mask or other covering that fits securely around the face and is designed or made to be worn over the nose and mouth to provide the wearer with protection against infection.
 A scarf is not a fitted face covering.